flutterwtf/Suggest-a-Feature-Firestore/README.md

 ## Firestore rules

-You also must add following rules to your Firestore in Firebase Console.
+You also must add following rules to your *Firestore* in *Firebase Console*:

 ```dart
 match /suggest_a_feature_suggestions/{suggest_a_feature_suggestion}{